Artificial Neural Networks generated by Low Discrepancy Sequences: Representing Artificial Neural Networks by Paths

-Now, it is straightforward to trace paths from the outputs back to the inputs by sampling proportional to the discrete densities.
-As they define partitions of one, a uniformly distributed sample $x_i$ selects an activation by its associated probability.
+Given the $n$ weights of a single neural unit, assuming $\sum_{k=0}^{n-1}|w_k| = \|w\|_1 = 1$ and defining a partition of the unit interval by $P_m := \sum_{k=1}^{m}|w_k|$, it is straightforward to trace paths from the outputs back to the inputs by sampling proportional to the discrete densities.
 The graphs in Fig.~\ref{Fig:ANNsparse} provide evidence that sampling only a fraction of the connections results in no notable degradation in the test accuracy.
 A similar approach can be used to quantize not just weights, but also activations and gradients to arbitrary precision.
 For more details and data, we refer to \cite{InstantANNQuantization} and \cite{GradientQuantization}.

-Above we used the L1-norm to generate probabilities from the weights.
+Above we used the $L^1$-norm to generate probabilities from the weights.
 It is also possible to use more advanced importance estimation techniques.
 This can be used both during training to precondition the model so it can be pruned to higher sparsity levels \cite{molchanov2019importance}.
-It's also possible to use similar approaches to select subsets of neurons or weights to train, so a certain sparsity level is maintained throughout training for increased efficiency \cite{dettmers2019sparsefromscratch} \cite{jayakumar2020top}.
+Similarly, subsets of neurons or weights can be selected such that a certain sparsity level is maintained throughout training for increased efficiency \cite{dettmers2019sparsefromscratch,jayakumar2020top}.